tradecloud/tradecloud-docs-api-v2/order/buyer/issue/indicators.md

 ### Confirmed by buyer

-Only the parent order line will become confirmed, when all grouped lines are confirmed.
+The parent order line will only become confirmed, when all grouped lines are confirmed.

 ### Reconfirmation request by buyer